The Ultimate Glossary

 Insurance comes with its own language.
-This glossary simplifies terminology specific to professional and management liability.
+This glossary gives simple definitions for terms specific to professional and management liability.
 No insurance jargon here, just plain English that we can all wrap our heads around.

 Aggregate Limit in an insurance policy refers to the maximum amount that the insurer will pay to the insured for all covered losses under the policy.
 You can think of an aggregate limit as a ceiling: once the ceiling is reached, the insurance company will stop paying.
 The ceiling may be reached in one or more claims.